Lilli Vincenz

 Lilli Vincenz (September 26, 1937 – June 27, 2023) was a German-born American lesbian activist and the first lesbian member of the gay political activist effort, the Mattachine Society of Washington (MSW).

-Vincenz served as the editor of the organization's newsletter and in 1969 along with Nancy Tucker created the independent newspaper, the Gay Blade, which later became the Washington Blade.
+Vincenz served as the editor of the organization's newsletter and in 1969, along with Nancy Tucker, created the independent newspaper, the Gay Blade, which later became the Washington Blade.

-Vincenz invited women to meet every week at her home during the 1970s to create a safe venue for gay women to discuss gay activism and other lesbian-related issues, and her home became known as the Gay Women's Open House (GWOH).
+Vincenz invited women to meet every week at her home in Arlington County, Virginia in the Columbia Heights West neighborhood from 1971 to 1979 to create a safe venue for gay women to discuss gay activism and other lesbian-related issues, and her home became known as the Gay Women's Open House (GWOH).

 These meetings became the Gay Women's Alternative.
+The weekly gatherings allowed lesbians, bisexuals, and women questioning their sexuality to meet in comfort and safety.
 She described her decision in an interview:

 I decided to have women come into our home every week for seven years, and it just become an establishment.
 And it was wonderful to have them come, and we had musicians come ... lots of women who didn't know where to go, they didn't want to go to the bars, they just wanted to be in a place that was safe, so we provided that.